Get

 Conclusion

 There are a few different reasons that a dog might lick people, and most are harmless.
 If the licking is annoying or becomes concerning, redirect the behavior until it’s corrected.
-If that doesn’t work, schedule an appointment with your vet.
+If that doesn’t work, schedule an appointment with a vet.

 Also see: